boucadair/CATS-framework/draft-ldbc-cats-framework.md

 The following subsections provide an overview of how the CATS workflow operates assuming a distributed CATS design.

+## Provisioning of CATS Components

+TBC: --detail required provisioning at CAST elements (booptsrapping, credentials of peer CAST nodes, services, optimization metrics per service, etc.)--

 ## Service Announcement

 A service is associated with a unique identifier called a CS-ID.
 A CS-ID may be a network identifier, such as an IP address.
 The mapping of CS-IDs to network identifiers may be learned through a name resolution service, such as DNS {{?RFC1034}}.

 ## Metrics Distribution

-As described above, a C-SMA collects both service-related capabilities and metrics, and associates them with a CS-ID that identifies the service.
-It may aggregate the metrics for multiple service instances, or maintain them separately or both.
-The C-SMA then advertises the CS-IDs along with the metrics to be received by all C-PSs in the network.
-The service-related metrics include computing-related metrics and potentially other service metrics like the number of end-users who access the service instance at any given time, their location and whether they are in motion or not.
+As described in {{sec-cat-arch}}, a C-SMA collects both service-related capabilities and metrics, and associates them with a CS-ID that identifies the service.
+The C-SMA may aggregate the metrics for multiple service instances, or maintain them separately or both.
+The C-SMA then advertises the CS-IDs along with the metrics to be received by all C-PSes in the network.
+The service metrics include computing-related metrics and potentially other service-specific metrics like the number of end-users who access the service instance at any given time, their location, etc.

 Computing metrics may change very frequently (see {{?I-D.yao-cats-ps-usecases}} for a discussion).
 How frequently such information is distributed is to be determined as part of the specification of any communication protocol (including routing protocols) that may be used to distribute the information.
-Various options can be considered, such as interval-based updates, threshold-triggered updates, policy-based updates, etc.
+Various options can be considered, such as (but not limited to) interval-based updates, threshold-triggered updates, or policy-based updates.

 Additionally, the C-NMA collects network-related capabilities and metrics.
-These may be collected and distributed by existing routing protocols, although extensions to such protocols may be required to carry additional information such as link latency.
-The C-NMA distributes the network metrics to the C-PSes so that they can use the combination of service metrics and network metrics to determine the best CATS-Router to provide access to a service instance and invoke the compute function required by a service demand.
+These may be collected and distributed by existing routing protocols, although extensions to such protocols may be required to carry additional information (e.g., link latency).
+The C-NMA distributes the network metrics to the C-PSes so that they can use the combination of service and network metrics to determine the best Egress CATS-Router to provide access to a service instance and invoke the compute function required by a service demand.

 Network metrics may also change over time.
-Dynamic routing protocols may take advantage of some information or capabilities (e.g., Partial Route Computation (PRC) of OSPFv3 {{?RFC5340}}) to prevent the network from being flooded with state change information.
-C-NMA agents should also be configured or instructed like C-SMA agents to determine when and how often updates should be notified to the C-PSes.
+Dynamic routing protocols may take advantage of some information or capabilities to prevent the network from being flooded with state change information (e.g., Partial Route Computation (PRC) of OSPFv3 {{?RFC5340}}).
+C-NMAs should also be configured or instructed like C-SMAs to determine when and how often updates should be notified to the C-PSes.

 {{fig-cats-example-overlay}} shows an example of how CATS metrics can be distributed.
 There is a client attached to the netowrk via "CATS-Router 1".
-There are three instances of the service with CS-ID 1: two are located at edge site 2 attached via "CATS-Router 2 "and have CB-IDs 1 and 2; the third is located at Edge Site 3 attached via "CATS-Router 3" and with CB-ID 3.
-There is also a second service with CS-ID 2 with only one instance located at Edge Site 2.
+There are three instances of the service with CS-ID "1": two are located at "Edge Site 2" attached via "CATS-Router 2" and have CB-IDs "1" and "2"; the third service instance is located at "Edge Site 3" attached via "CATS-Router 3" and with CB-ID "3".
+There is also a second service with CS-ID "2" with only one service instance located at "Edge Site 2".

-In {{fig-cats-example-overlay}}, the C-SMA collocated with "CATS-Router 2" distributes the service metrics for both service instances.
-Note that this information could be aggregated into a single advertisement, but in this case, the metrics for each instance are advertised separately.
-Similarly, the C-SMA agent located at Edge Site 2 advertises the service metrics for the two services hosted by Edge Site 2.
+In {{fig-cats-example-overlay}}, the C-SMA collocated with "CATS-Router 2" distributes the service metrics for both service instances (i.e., (CS-ID 1, CB-ID 1) and (CS-ID 1, CB-ID 2)).
+Note that this information may be aggregated into a single advertisement, but in this case, the metrics for each service instance are indicated separately.
+Similarly, the C-SMA agent located at "Edge Site 2" advertises the service metrics for the two services hosted by "Edge Site 2".

 The service metric advertisements are processed by the C-PS hosted by "CATS-Router 1".
-The C-PS also processes network metric advertisements sent by the C-NMA agent.
+The C-PS also processes network metric advertisements sent by the C-NMA.
 All metrics are used by the C-PS to compute and select the most relevant path that leads to the Egress CATS-Router according to the initial  client's service demand, the service that is requested ("CS-ID 1" or "CS-ID 2"), the state of the service instances as reported by the metrics, and the state of the network.

 ~~~ aasvg
             Service CS-ID 1, instance CB-ID 1 <metrics>